Wildtrack/maze/README.md

 - Perform the same cloning step into a web host directory (such as NCSU's www4 public html space)

 - It will not run locally unless you completely disable same-origin-policy restrictions in Chrome, which applies to the entire browser, not per tab

+#Testing Locally
+So you may say, I'd like to test this on my machine instead of sending it to Travis CI to fail.
+Please do that!

+##Prerequisites

+- Nodejs and npm:  If you don't have them you can get them [here](http://nodejs.org/download/).

+- g++: One of the build tools requires g++ so you'll need to get that too:

+    - In OSX: If you have the command line   developer tools you'll meet this requirement without anything further.
+If you don't have the command line developer tools you'll be prompted to install and download when you try to run npm install anyway.

+    - Windows: Do whatever you crazy windows people do for stuff like this.

+    - If you're in ubuntu you'll run:

+   `sudo apt-get update`

+  `sudo apt-get install g++`

+##Usage
+Run two simple commands:

+`npm install`

+`npm test`

+Should npm install fail you may need to run it with the sudo command.
+Also npm has some bizarre behavior from time to time so if it hangs just rerun it.